 Solid digestion is the cornerstone of good health.
 You could be eating the cleanest, organic, nutrient-rich diet in the world, but if you’re not digesting well, you won’t be absorbing all the nutrients from your food.
 Feeling tired after meals, bloated, and gassy are all signs your digestive tract needs a tune-up.
 Or if you have bad bacteria overgrowth in your intestinal tract, your digestion can suffer, and inflammation results, throwing your whole system off balance.
 Here are some great tips to help you improve digestion fast.

-Here are my top tips to maximize digestive function.
+Here are my top tips to improve digestion.

 1. Start off the day drinking a glass of room temp water with about 1-2 tsp of apple cider vinegar.
-This stimulates hydrochorlic acid production to help you break down food.
+This stimulates hydrochloric acid production to help you break down food.
 Hot water with lemon is also a great way to start your day and stimulate digestion.
 You can add the apple cider vinegar to it.

 2. Eat slowly, and relax during meals!
 A stressed body diverts energy away from digestive function, so you won’t digest well.

 3. Eat probiotic and enzyme-rich foods with meals to enhance digestion.
 An example is 1/4 cup of raw kraut.
 Drink fermented beverages like kombucha, kvass and kefir if you tolerate dairy.
 Or try this dairy free coconut water kefir.
 Consider taking a probiotic to balance gut flora.
 I recommend TerraFlora.